newatoms/beta/_private/customers/stby/pitches/how-to-do-research-for-service-design.md

 ## Action

 We can show important steps in STBY's research process and what other fields could learn from them.
+To make this item we would need an interview of around 1 hour with an employee of STBY that was closely involved in the project.

-> Interview or additional information needed.
+> Interview or additional information from STBY needed.

 ## Outcome